Electronics project notes/Audio notes - basic audio hacks and DIY

 If the output can handle that, it's perfectly fine.

-Most headphone amp will be fine, as they're typically designed to cope with real-world variation in headphones (impedances vary).
+Many headphone outputs have some leeway, as they're typically designed to cope with real-world variation in headphone impedence.

 Computers, mobile phones, and such will often be fine for similar reasons.